 - · Keep the chain out of dirt and sand.
-Even a small amount of dirt will quickly dull a chain and thus increase the possibility of kickback. - Practice cutting a few small logs using the following techniques to get the "feel" of using your saw before you begin a major sawing operation. - Squeeze the throttle trigger and allow the engine to reach full speed before cutting. - Begin cutting with the saw frame against the log. - Keep the engine at full speed the entire time you are cutting. - Allow the chain to cut for you.
+Even a small amount of dirt will quickly dull a chain and thus increase the possibility of kickback. - Practice cutting a few small logs using the following techniques to get the "feel" of using your saw before you begin a major sawing operation. - Squeeze the throttle trigger and allow the engine to reach full speed before cutting.

+Begin cutting with the saw frame against the log.

+Keep the engine at full speed the entire time you are cutting.

+Allow the chain to cut for you.
 Exert only light downward pressure.
-If you force the cut, damage to the bar, chain, or engine can result. - Release the throttle trigger as soon as the cut is completed, allowing the engine to idle.
+If you force the cut, damage to the bar, chain, or engine can result.

+Release the throttle trigger as soon as the cut is completed, allowing the engine to idle.
 If you run the saw at full throttle without a cutting load, unnecessary wear can occur to the chain, bar, and engine.
-It is recommended that the engine not be operated for longer than 30 seconds at full throttle.
-To avoid losing control when cut is com- - plete, do not put pressure on saw at end of cut. - · Stop the engine before setting the saw down after cutting
+To avoid losing control when cut is complete, do not put pressure on saw at end of cut.

+Stop the engine before setting the saw down after cutting.